 Of course, it’s just the reverse of the video that showed you what to do if your business was temporarily closed

 Q and A are back after disappearing for a few months.
 But they are the perfect hotbed to grow your authority with relevant keywords.
 If you want to understand more about keywords and how they can work for your business then watch this video below.
-It covers in there how to use keywords in question and answers.
+It covers in there how to add keywords in question and answers.

 Check you have a good healthy listing in your local directories With the free scanner.